Incorporating STEM Into Your HomeschoolOctober 5, 2022

 Crazy, right?
 But then there was this alarming stat back in 2017—by the end of 2018, 2.4 million STEM jobs were projected to go unfilled as there are not enough qualified people.
-We, as homeschoolers, can change that by preparing our kids for a challenging, fulfilling, and a high paying job.
+We, as homeschoolers, can change that by preparing our kids for challenging, fulfilling, and high-paying jobs.
 And it’s not hard, just think about all the everyday things that you and your children do that can build STEM skills, such as balancing your budget, using the computer, playing video games, visiting local science museums, attending robotic fairs, and more.

 So, let’s start building our children’s STEM skills with these fun ideas!

 These subscription boxes arrive once a month.
 How cool is that?
 It’s like a new and fun challenge every month with hands-on science experiments, online tutorials, videos, and more.
 The age groups run from three years old and up, which is nice because you can begin early and continue this educational experience as your kids get older.

 There are many options, too, including the Amazon STEM club, Genius Box, Little Passports, STEM Discovery Boxes, and Spangler Science Club.
 Just do a quick Google search and you’ll find the ones that meet your criteria and age group.